MoMansa/Machine-Learning-and-deep-learning-project/Readme.md

 ## Dataset
 The model is trained and evaluated on the COCO dataset.
 You can download the COCO dataset from the official COCO website.

+### Comparison with Yolo
+We also include a comparison of our RCNN model with the YOLO model.
+This comparison evaluates the performance of both models on the COCO dataset in terms of accuracy, speed, and Intersection over Union (IoU).